The genesis of Fynd – Harsh tells the full story here….but here’s an extract to get you started.

 Our vision was to be at the intersection of technology and retail.
 We wanted to straddle the gap between the ease, convenience and personalization of digital technology with the instant gratification, touch and feel experience of physical retail.

-So how did we became one of the 22 names on the cap table?
+So how did we become one of the 22 names on the cap table?

 To paraphrase what Farooq says, “great leaders build great cultures that build great companies”, (read the full blog here for more on Fynd’s culture.) and there are two things that have really stood out for me.

 Data-driven has never been a buzzword, it is a religion at Fynd.
 Every (and I mean every) single person in the company is an expert on all the internal data systems and SQL literate.
-This means, that everyone can query data and find their own insights that helps them take better decisions in real time.
+This means, that everyone can query data and find their own insights that help them take better decisions in real-time.
 There are giant screens all over the office that are constantly streaming dashboards.
 Transparency rules here.